Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 In medium saucepan, combine barley and water to cover.
 Cook for 5 minutes.
 Drain and set aside.
 In a large soup pot, brown meat in the oil.
 Add onion and garlic; saute 2-3 minutes.
 Add cooked barley, water, bouillon, tomatoes, Worcestershire sauce, basil and salt.
 Cover and simmer 1 hour and 30 minutes.
 Add tomatoes, celery, carrots, green beans, corn and Tabasco sauce.
 Cover and simmer another 30 minutes or until carrots are soft.

 By Robin from Washington, IA

 This recipe has been in my family for over fifty years.
 It is a hearty, stick-to-your ribs soup.
 The combination of the barley and the variety of vegetables gives it a wonderful flavor.
-Rye bread with this soup is a must in our family.
-It is very easy to make; takes some time, but worth the wait.

 Coat a large nonstick skillet with nonstick cooking spray and preheat over medium-high heat.
 Cook the beef in two batches for several minutes, until nicely browned.

 ThriftyFun is one of the longest running frugal living communities on the Internet.
 These are archives of older discussions.

 Put 1 Tbsp. vegetable oil in frying pan.
 Add beef & season with salt and pepper.
 Brown.
 Set aside.

 Heat remaining oil in pan and add onion, carrots and celery.
 Cook and stir until vegetables are softened, about 5 minutes.
 Stir in mushrooms, garlic and thyme, cook 5 minutes more.
 Add water to frying pan & mix - be sure to scrape bottom of pan well to get the "meat" flavor.